Rapptz/discord.py/docs/ext/commands/extensions.rst

     def setup(bot):
         bot.add_command(hello)

-In this example we define a simple command, and when the extension is loaded this command is added to the bot.
-Now the final step to this is loading the extension, which we do by calling :meth:`.commands.Bot.load_extension`.
-To load this extension we call ``bot.load_extension('hello')``.
+In this example we define a simple command, and when the extension is loaded, this command is added to the bot.
+Now the final step to this is loading the extension, which you do by calling :meth:`.commands.Bot.load_extension`.
+To load this specific extension we call ``bot.load_extension('hello')``.

 .. admonition:: Cogs
     :class: helpful